Marie Anne de La Trémoille, princesse des Ursins: Spain

 In 1705, she returned to Spain with a free hand, and with what was practically the power to name her own ministry.
 During the worst times of the War of the Spanish Succession, she was the real head of the Bourbon party and was well aided by Princess Maria Luisa of Savoy, the spirited young queen of Philip V. She did not hesitate to quarrel even with so powerful a personage as Cardinal Luis de Portocarrero, Archbishop of Toledo, when he proved hostile.
 Yet she was so far from offending the pride of the nation that, when in 1709 Louis XIV, severely pressed by the other Great Powers, threatened or pretended to desert the cause of his grandson, she dismissed all Frenchmen from the court and threw the king on the support of the Castilians.

 Her influence on the sovereigns was dominant until the death of the queen.
 Madame des Ursins confesses in her voluminous correspondence that she made herself a burden to the king in her anxiety to exclude from him all other influence, watching him as if he were a child.
 Philip was too weak to break the yoke himself and could insist only that he should be supplied with a wife.
 Madame des Ursins was persuaded by Alberoni to arrange a marriage with Elisabeth Farnese, hoping to govern the new queen as she had done the old.

 However, Saint-Simon relates that the princess tried first to become queen of Spain herself and, when this plan failed, she persuaded Alberoni to choose a member of the House of Farnese, hoping that Elisabeth, who could not otherwise have hoped for a royal crown, would feel indebted to her.
 In trying to become queen, Madame des Ursins lost the last remnants of support from Madame de Maintenon; in promoting Elisabeth Farnese without French consent, she also lost Louis XIV's support.

 Elisabeth Farnese managed to stipulate that she should be allowed to dismiss the camarera mayor.
 Madame des Ursins, who had gone to meet the new queen at Jadraque, was driven from her presence with insult and sent out of Spain without being allowed to change her court dress, in such bitter weather that the coachman lost his hand by frostbite.
 In Bayonne, she waited for a while hoping that the king would call her back, but in vain.
+Instead, Ángela Foch de Aragón was appointed to replace her as camarera mayor.

 Saint-Simon believes that the dismissal had been schemed beforehand, and even happened with the consent of the king.
 After a short stay in France, she went to Italy, eventually establishing herself in Rome, where she imposed her personality on the small émigré Jacobite court of "The Old Pretender", effectively running it until she died on 5 December 1722.
 She had the final satisfaction of meeting Alberoni there after his fall.